This glossary covers:

 Actor handover (

-handover) is a new
+handover) is a GDK-specific

 UPROPERTY tag.
 It allows games built in Unreal (which uses single-server architecture) to take advantage of SpatialOS’ distributed, persistent server architecture.
 See Actor property handover between server-workers.